garystorey/use-standard-shema/README.md

 ### Dependent field validation

-Occasionally, manual validation is needed—especially when two fields are interdependent and the value of one field is based on a valid value in another field.
+Occasionally, manual validation is needed, especially when two fields are interdependent and the value of one field depends on a valid value in another field.
 The following utility functions support these scenarios:

 - `resetForm` - will reset the **form state** back to the initial values.
 - `setField` can be used to manually set a field's value and cause validation.